seek-oss/skuba/docs/templates/byo.md

 ---

+**skuba** can initialise a new project from an externally-hosted template.
+This allows you to build and maintain template repositories with your own preferred baseline of boilerplate code and configuration.

+---

 ## github

 **skuba** will shallow-clone your template repo from GitHub and apply some of its base configuration on top.